WhiffleFish/CounterfactualRegret.jl/README.md

 | `ESCFRSolver` | External Sampling  |
 | `OSCFRSolver` | Outcome Sampling   |

-Each solver takes optional kwarg `method`, which can an instantiation of either `Vanilla`, `Plus`, or `Discount` types, which correspond to Vanilla CFR, CFR+, and discounted CFR respectively.
+Each solver takes optional kwarg `method`, which can be an instantiation of either `Vanilla`, `Plus`, or `Discount` types, which correspond to Vanilla CFR, CFR+, and discounted CFR respectively.

 ## External Solver Packages
 | Name | Status |